- Master of Science

 - Must display evidence of scholastic and clinical achievement that would indicate the applicant's ability to progress in a program of this nature.
 A minimum grade point average of 3.0 is required.

-- Must apply to the program through the Postdoctoral Application Support Service (PASS) http://www.adea.org/ and have all application materials in PASS by August 1.
-For more detailed information go to the School of Dentistry website (http://dentistry.hsc.wvu.edu/education/programs/graduate-programs/periodontics/)
+- Must apply to the program through the Postdoctoral Application Support Service (PASS) and have all application materials in PASS by September 15.

-- Must obtain a match number from National Match Services (https:natmatch.com) to be considered for admission.
+- Must apply to National Match Services and obtain a MATCH number to be considered for admission to the program.

-- Must complete and submit WVU Graduate Application.
+- Must complete and submit WVU Graduate Application, if invited for an interview.

 - Must participate in an onsite interview.